Choosing Myself

 A Life Without Alcohol

 This post isn’t here to judge you.
-It’s not here to make you feel guilty.

-You might scroll past it.
 You might not be ready.
-And that’s okay.

 A year ago, this wouldn’t have landed for me either.